-Incorporated in 1851, Portland may seem like a young city compared to may other parts of the country and world, but you can still find plenty of history everywhere you look.
-Here are some features and places for history-lovers.
+Incorporated in 1851, Portland may seem like a young city compared to many other parts of the country and world, but you can still find plenty of history everywhere you look.
+Here are some features and places for history lovers.

-These two adjacent public parks were originally divided by gender — Chapman Square was intended for women and children and Lownsdale Square was for men — and were popular with public orators who drew crowds when they spoke their piece.
+Chapman and Lownsdale Squares — two adjacent public parks were originally divided by gender — Chapman Square was intended for women and children, and Lownsdale Square was for men — and was popular with public orators who drew crowds when they spoke their pieces.
 Today, these historic squares, originally acquired by the city in 1869, serve as quiet urban oases and feature prominent public art and lots of shade.

-There are currently 52 of the fountains in Portland — 46 of which are downtown.
+There are currently 52 bubblers in Portland — 46 of which are downtown.
 You can still sip from the original bubbler at the corner of Southwest Fifth Avenue and Washington Street.
 The city has a map to guide you to all of the Benson Bubblers in Portland.

 Built by logger Simon Benson in 1900, this Queen Anne-style mansion was condemned in 1991, then moved four blocks to its current location on the Portland State Campus in 2000.
 After a nearly yearlong renovation, the Simon Benson House was reopened and now serves as the home of the Portland State University Alumni Association and the university’s visitor’s center.